 While panting is a normal canine behavior, excessive panting in older dogs often signals something more serious than just heat or exertion.

-Old Dog Panting Excessively — Why It Happens
+Old Dog Panting Excessively: Why It Happens

 Excessive panting in senior dogs can stem from medical conditions, chronic pain, medication side effects, or anxiety.

 Heart disease, heatstroke, respiratory disorders, and hormonal imbalances are frequent culprits.
 In some cases, dogs may pant more due to arthritis pain, cognitive dysfunction, or even tumors affecting their breathing.
-Because older dogs are more vulnerable to illness and stress, persistent panting is often a sign that something deeper is going on.

-Old Dog Panting Excessively
+Old Dog Panting Excessively: Common Causes

 Heart Disease